Redundancy pay; have you been paid what you are owed?

 These amounts are cumulative, so if you have been employed for 25 full years and are aged 44 at the time of redundancy this would break down as follows:-

-In the example above the total statutory redundancy amount would be a maximum of £13,125 (if your employer did not have a weeks service cap), but if it’s capped at 20 weeks it would be £11,287.50, as it counts back from your current age.
-Whatever your circumstances, the maximum statutory redundancy amount is £15,750.
+In the example above the total statutory redundancy amount would be a maximum of £14,275 (if your employer did not have a weeks service cap), but if it’s capped at 20 weeks it would be £12,276.50, as it counts back from your current age.
+Whatever your circumstances, the maximum statutory redundancy amount is £17,130.
+If you were made redundant before 6 April 2022, these amounts will be lower as the weekly pay was capped at a lower level.

 Even if the company is insolvent you are still owed these redundancy amounts, if the administrator informs you that the company does not have the funds to pay your redundancy then this amount can be claimed from the Redundancy Payments Office (RPO) by filling in an RP1 form.